-The material/process [delete as appropriate] has only been in use for [insert period], but so far it appears to be successful.
+The material/process [delete as appropriate] has been in use only for [insert period], but so far it appears to be successful.
 I have written to the manufacturers on your behalf explaining the proposed use and, as might be expected, they are entirely reassuring.
 They have put that reassurance in the form of a letter and expressed their willingness to complete a form of warranty in your favour.
-I have also received favourable comments from [insert names of appropriate national or international technical organisations] and copies of all correspondence are enclosed with this letter.
+I have also received favourable comments from [insert names of appropriate national or international technical organisations] and a copy of all correspondence is enclosed with this letter.

 There is always a risk in using relatively untried materials or processes and, therefore, the final decision must be yours.
-However, I believe that the risk is within acceptable limits in this instance and there is no other material/process [delete as appropriate] which offers so many advantages.
+However, I believe that the risk is within acceptable limits in this instance and we are aware of no other material/process [delete as appropriate] which appears to offer so many advantages.
 I should be pleased to have your decision not later than [insert date].
 If you require any further advice on the matter, please do not hesitate to telephone me.

-To members of the design team, arranging meeting
+Letter 53 To members of the design team, arranging meeting